-Home buyers will frequently ask “should I get a home inspection before buying?”
+Homebuyers will frequently ask “should I get a home inspection before buying?”
 The answer is certainly very specific to the circumstances.
-In most cases, I would certainly recommend that a home inspections is done.
+In most cases, I would certainly recommend that a home inspection is done.

 Why Should I get a Home Inspection Before Buying?

 Buying a home for many is not something that is done very often.
-You take the time to get properly financed financed for your home purchase, search for homes then finally put in an offer.
+You take the time to get properly financed for your home purchase, search for homes then finally put in an offer.
 Ont op of it all, most likely your home purchase will be the biggest investment you ever made.

-A home inspection will provide you with a fairly extensive overview of the homes condition.
-As the home sits now, as well as near term maintenance that may need to be performed.
+A home inspection will provide you with a fairly extensive overview of the condition of the home.
+As the home sits now, as well as near-term maintenance that may need to be performed.
 All the major systems should be covered by a home inspection such as plumbing, electrical, roof and heating, as well as structural integrity and safety of the home.

 You will be given a detailed report to review, usually broken down into categories.

-Obviously if there are an immediate structural, system or safety concerns you may want to ask the seller to repair the problem.
-For example a common issue that you may run into is mold on the roof sheathing and rafters.
+Obviously, if there are immediate structural, system or safety concerns you may want to ask the seller to repair the problem.
+For example, a common issue that you may run into is mold on the roof sheathing and rafters.
 That is a major safety issue that should be addressed immediately.

 On the other hand, you may find the furnace is at the end of its useful life at 20 years old.
 Yet it still runs perfectly.
 You may not feel like you should ask the seller for a new furnace but it alerts you to the fact you could be replacing a furnace in the next 5 years and you should probably budget for a new one.